spdx/spdx-spec/docs/annexes/spdx-license-expressions.md

 The special identifiers "NONE" or "NOASSERTION" cannot be used with the OR operator.

-It is allowed to use the operator in lower case form `or`.

 ### Conjunctive "AND" operator

 If required to simultaneously comply with two or more licenses, use the conjunctive binary "AND" operator to construct a new license expression, where both the left and right operands are valid license expression values.